How to develop a winning sales mindset: Critical self talk vs pep talk

 We’ve all been there: you’re in the middle of a sales call, and you start rambling.
 You only realize it after you’ve been going on for a few minutes.
 You kick yourself, try to focus on the topic at hand, and wonder why you always have trouble sticking to the topic.
 You worry that the client is bored and question whether you’ve botched the call.

 That kind of critical self-talk distracts you from the task at hand, and may lead to a bad sales call that doesn’t get a deal.
 Your sales mindset is directly connected to the effectiveness of your selling.

 Self-criticism is a healthy and important part of growing as a salesperson.
 But if you’re criticizing yourself during a sales call, you’re going about it all wrong.
 There’s a time and a place for self-criticism.
 Believe me—I've been building sales organizations for more than 20 years, and I'm not in the camp of sales leaders that practice fake positivity.

 Want some of my most actionable, highest ROI advice for sales people?
 Download a free copy of my book The Follow Up Formula.

-But let’s step back for a second and talk about why self-criticism is important.
+Let’s step back for a second and talk about why self-criticism is important.
 Then we’ll get into why you’re probably going about it the wrong way and how you can use it to improve your sales mindset.

 Critical self-talk is crucial for growth

 To grow and improve your performance in any field requires a healthy dose of self-awareness.
 If you know what you’re doing well and what you need to improve on, you can make the changes you need to be the best salesperson possible.

 Being honest with yourself gives you the necessary information to make changes in how you prospect, sell, or manage.
 And people appreciate when you’re able to take a look at hard truths.
 It’s an admirable quality, and a crucial part of any sales training.